 I am currently a visiting lecturer at the School of Education, University of Hertfordshire and as such, work with both doctoral supervisees and partake in research bids and projects.

 I also conduct independent research projects with colleagues in schools.
 One such project is the Learning Boost Project at Longdean School in Hemel Hempstead.This project explored the impact of providing tailored e-support to a number of parents of pupils in Year 11.
 Would empowering the parents help boost the pupils’ eventual GCSE scores?
-Our findings will be presented at the ResearchED conference in September 2018.
+Our findings were presented at the ResearchED conference in September 2018.

 I regularly engage in the public debate around the role of parents in children’s education: